Table of Contents

 What is a Systemd Target?

-When it comes to unit files, there are special files that we call targets that describe a system state or synchronization point.
-These files can be identified by a suffix, which is called .target.
+A target is a special type of unit file used in systemd that defines a system state or synchronization point.
+These files can be identified by their suffix, which is always .target.

-There is a number of target files on the server systems, and we can list them using the following command.
+There are a number of target files on the server systems, and you can list them using the following command.

 systemctl list-unit-files --type=target

-While working with runlevels, activating the runlevels is done one at a time, but when it comes to targets, we can activate multiple targets at once.
-In order to see all active targets, we use the following command.
+While working with runlevels, activating the runlevels is done one at a time, but when it comes to targets, you can activate multiple targets at once.
+In order to see all active targets, you use the following command.

 systemctl list-units --type=target